dotnet/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 ### Creating the source project

-Then, in the `unit-testing-using-dotnet-test` directory, create the `PrimeService` directory.
+Start in the `unit-testing-using-dotnet-test` directory, create the `PrimeService` directory.
 CD into that directory, and run `dotnet new -t lib` to create the source project.